 Let’s say you have a bedroom that’s small enough to fit just a bed and a dresser.
 The key to making your bedroom look larger is by adding bright colors.
 Choose flooring from a neutral palette that draws attention to the walls and furnishings.
 Shades such as white-gray, cream, beige and more help visually heighten the room without being distracting.

 For larger rooms, such as a living room, consider sandstone, beige or light gray floors to maintain a large, open atmosphere.
-Alternatively, you can try blue or green tones in the carpet or tiles to make a living room feel cozier.
+Alternatively, you can try blue or green tones in the carpet or luxury vinyl tiles to make a living room feel cozier.
 For the best of both worlds, you could install light-toned hardwood and place a few colored rugs throughout the space.

 A home’s bathrooms vary in size, from the main bedroom bathroom to the downstairs powder room.
 A tip to follow is to keep the floor darker than the walls and ceiling to make the room seem larger.
 Specifically, colored ceramic and porcelain tiling are affordable options to accommodate your bathroom.
 If you decide to go with a brighter colored floor, you can include a lighter hue to beautifully reflect the sunlight from the windows.